Renaldo Benson: Hall of Fame induction: 1990–2013

+His last performance as a Four Top was on April 8, 2005, on the Late Show with David Letterman.

+"What's Going On"

 Benson was on tour with the Four Tops when he witnessed a scuffle between protesters and the police in Berkeley over a disused urban lot which the protesters called People's Park.
-He started writing the first draft of "What's Going On".
+When he returned to Detroit after the tour ended, the experience inspired Benson to start writing the first draft of "What's Going On".
 He worked on the song with lyricist Al Cleveland, who was renting the upstairs section of Benson's duplex.

 Benson wanted the Four Tops to record his song, but they refused on the grounds that it was a protest song.
 He approached Joan Baez to record the song while appearing on a British television show, but she declined.
 Finally, he approached Marvin Gaye, who liked the song, but wanted The Originals to cut a version of it.

 Benson eventually persuaded Gaye to record the song by offering him a cut of the royalties.
 Gaye added lyrics and other touches to the song, and recorded it in June 1970.
 Motown refused to release it at first, claiming it was uncommercial.
 Finally, the song was released and reached No. 2 on the Billboard Pop Singles chart, while topping the R&B chart.
 "What's Going On" is widely acknowledged as one of the greatest rock or R&B songs of all time, reaching the top 5 of the "500 Greatest Songs of All Time" as rated by Rolling Stone in 2004 and as one of The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.